changetocoding/CSharpJames/Assignment02-GSA.md

 ```

 2. Cumulative P&Ls
 Returns a daily time series of cumulative P&Ls aggregated by *region*.
-The cumluative pnl is the sum of all the pnl upto that date in that region
+The cumluative pnl is the sum of all the pnl upto that date in that region.
 e.g. Command: Note Region must be specified
 ```
 cumulative-pnl EU